anyrare/whitepaper/README.md

 Please keep in mind that this formula will dynamically adjust the overall quantity of ARA tokens based on the collateral tokens locked in the smart contract.

+When Anyrare collects a fee, `Fee * (1 - BuyBackRatio)` is distributed to management funds and the remaining is burnend or buybacked in order to increase the ARA price.

 ### Collection Pricing Formula
 Due to the characteristics of rare assets, which include billion of skus, traditional liquidity models such as order books are unsuitable to offer sufficient liquidity.
 As a result, we will implement an automated market maker (AMM) method based on the bonding curve formula in orders to provide immediate liquidity to collection shareholders.

-To create a collection, the collect will select NFTs to fractionalize, set the collection's target price in ARA currency, collector fee, and collateral ratio.
+To create a collection, the collect will select NFTs to fractionalize, set the collection's target buyout price in ARA currency, initial collection token, collector fee, and collateral ratio.
 Then, the collector's NFTs will be transferred to a collection smart contract, and the collector will receive 100% of the collection shares.

 The collector is not permitted to withdraw NFTs from the custodian at this point.
 To withdraw, the collector or anyone else must buyout the collection, at which point the collection's NFTs will be unlocked and transferred to the new owner.

-`InitialCollectionToken = `

 To purchase collection shares, investors will transfer ARA to the collection smart contract, which will issued a new collection token using the following equation.

-`IssuedCollectionToken = CollectionTokenSupply * ((1 + ARATokensReceived * (1 - AnyrareFee - ReferralFee)  / ARATokenBalance) ^ (CollectionCollateralRatio) - 1)`
+`IssuedCollectionToken = CollectionTokenSupply * ((1 + ARATokensReceived * (1 - AnyrareFee - ReferralFee)  / (ARATokenBalance + TargetBuyoutPrice)) ^ (CollectionCollateralRatio) - 1)`

 The investor will be receive.